-271 ARTICLE XX - EDUCATIONAL LEAVE AND TUITION REIMBURSEMENT
+273 ARTICLE XX - EDUCATIONAL LEAVE AND TUITION REIMBURSEMENT

-272 Section 1 - Education Leave
+274 Section 1 - Education Leave

 - Each regular full time employee shall receive five (5) days of educational leave annually.
-A regular part-time employee working more than forty (40) hours but fewer than eighty (80) hours in a bi-weekly pay period accumulates educational leave on a prorated basis determined by his/her regularly scheduled hours of work.
+A regular part-time employee working more than forty (40) hours but fewer than eighty (80) hours in a bi-weekly pay period accumulates educational leave on a prorated basis determined by his/her/their regularly scheduled hours of work.
 Regular full time employees may accrue up to two (2) years' entitlement of educational leave, to a maximum of ten (10) days.
 Regular part time employees may accrue up to two (2) years of their prorated annual entitlement.
 New hires will receive a prorated amount of educational leave during the first year of employment.
 Regular full time employees hired prior to June 30 of any given year, will be granted five (5) days during their first year of employment; whereas those hired on or after July 1, will accrue two (2) days their first year of employment.
-Thereafter, educational leave will be granted on a calendar year basis. - Educational leave must be approved in advance by the Chief of Service or his/her designee.
+Thereafter, educational leave will be granted on a calendar year basis. - Educational leave must be approved in advance by the Chief of Service or his/her/their designee.
 Requests for such leave shall be made in writing setting forth the details, i.e. dates, hours, subject, facility and purpose.
 Employees must furnish evidence of attendance to the Employer following completion of the course/program.
-Educational leave taken on other than scheduled work days will be paid at straight time or the employee may take a day off as education leave within 30 days. - If an employee takes an education day on a regularly scheduled work day, he/she may use the same number of educational leave hours as his/her scheduled work day.
+Educational leave taken on other than scheduled work days will be paid at straight time or the employee may take a day off as education leave within 30 days. - If an employee takes an education day on a regularly scheduled work day, he/she may use the same number of educational leave hours as his/her/their scheduled work day.
 This would apply even if the training itself were fewer hours than an employee would be scheduled to work on that day.
-Education leave can be used for travel days to attend an educational meeting or conference. - 276 Educational leave can be used for home study courses.
-An employee may use educational leave hours for the total number of educational units awarded plus additional study or preparation time.

-277 Educational Leave can be used for studying for Licensing Exams for Assistants.
+Education leave can be used for travel days to attend an educational meeting or conference. - 278 Educational leave can be used for home study courses.
+An employee may use educational leave hours for the total number of educational units awarded plus additional study or preparation time. - 279 Educational Leave can be used for studying for Licensing Exams for Assistants.
 Assistants will provide documentation of their entry into the licensing exam to their manager or chief.

-278 Section 2 - Tuition Reimbursement
+280 Section 2 - Tuition Reimbursement

-279 Eligible employees will be reimbursed according to the Employer's current policy on tuition reimbursement.
+281 Eligible employees will be reimbursed up to the maximum amounts allowable according to the Employer's current policy on tuition reimbursement.
+Tuition reimbursement may be used in conjunction with Education Leave.

-280 ARTICLE XXI - JURY DUTY
+282 ARTICLE XXI - JURY DUTY

 - Benefited employees required to report for jury services shall be eligible for jury duty pay equal to the number of hours regularly scheduled on the day in jury service.
-The employer may require the employee to provide proof of jury service. - On any day of jury service in which an employee is excused entirely or in sufficient time to permit him/her to return to work for a minimum of one-half (1/2) his/her scheduled workday, he/she shall be required to do so.
+The employer may require the employee to provide proof of jury service. - On any day of jury service in which an employee is excused entirely or in sufficient time to permit him/her to return to work for a minimum of one-half (1/2) his/her/their scheduled workday, he/she shall be required to do so.

-283 ARTICLE XXII - HEALTH & WELFARE BENEFITS FOR ACTIVE EMPLOYEES
+285 ARTICLE XXII - HEALTH & WELFARE BENEFITS FOR ACTIVE EMPLOYEES